prakharmrsl/easypcceo.github.io/pages/budget-pcs/budget-pcs.md

 **Tier 3: Medium Budget - Intel Core i5-7500**
 <a target="_blank" href="http://amzn.to/2E57sma"><img class="img-middle" alt="i5-7500" src="/img/cpu/i5-7500.png" /></a>

-Priced at $200.00, the Intel Core i5-7500 is an excellent option for gaming builds under the $1000.00 mark.
+Priced at $200.00, the [Intel Core i5-7500](http://amzn.to/2E57sma){:target="_blank"} is an excellent option for gaming builds under the $1000.00 mark.
 Like the Pentium G4560, this CPU runs of the Kaby Lake infrastructure.

 Powered by a quad-core, four thread platform, the Core i5-7500 is an excellent chip for almost any intensive task and is sufficient for any game.
 Despite its power, it has a minuscule TDP of 65W, akin to that of the Ryzen 3 1200.